martinboers/plcnext-book/src/ch02-04-firmware.md

 The PLCnext Control firmware includes both the Linux kernel and factory-installed software from Phoenix Contact.
 A PLCnext Control device can be updated with a different firmware version at any time, if required.
 In general, newer firmware will only add non-breaking features and bug-fixes to older versions, so applications that are designed for a specific firmware version should (generally) be able to run on newer firmware versions without modification.

+### Firmware Release Schedule

+PLCnext Control firmware is generally released four times a year; the first is a Long Term Support (LTS) version, and the other three are "feature" releases for those who want the very latest features as early as possible.
+The [firmware release history and  future release schedule][releases] is shown in the PLCnext Info Center.

+There is also some information on [upcoming firmware features][upcoming-features] in the PLCnext Info Center.

 ### Checking the Firmware Version

 It is important to know the firmware version that is running on the device for a number of reasons: